Node0o1/Live-IP-Scanner/README.md

 # Live-IP-Scanner
-Test mass connectivity of local network connections and external domain list using the ICMP - ping protocol.
+Test mass connectivity of LAN devices and/or domain list for internal or external domains using the ICMP - ping protocol.